· 15 min read

 • Order multi-step forms from easiest to the hardest to fill

-12. Retarget Mobile Users
+12. Retarget Abandoned Users with Mobile-Friendly Tactics

 When a user visits a website, their browser receives a cookie that tracks them across the web.
 You can use cookies for retargeting potential customers that abandoned your site without completing a purchase.
 Email or popup triggers are some of the best solutions to win back those customers.